whadiji/testseniorlaravel/README.md

 16. **Test Other APIs**
 Now, you can test the other available APIs by clicking on each endpoint, selecting **Try it out**, and executing the request.
 Ensure you’re authenticated with the token for endpoints that require authorization.

+17. **Run Unit Tests:**
+To run the unit tests for the application, use the following command in your terminal.
+    ```bash
+   php artisan test

+18. **Code Quality Tests**
+To run PHPStan for static analysis, use the following command in your terminal:
+    ```bash
+    ./vendor/bin/phpstan analyse

+To run PHP_CodeSniffer for checking coding standards, use the following command in your terminal:
+    ```bash
+    vendor/bin/phpcbf --standard=PSR12 app/